Minus Strasburg, Nats top Yanks 9-2 on Robles’ 3 hits, 4 RBI

 TRAINER’S ROOM

-Yankees: 2B DJ LeMahieu made his season debut after having COVID-19, leading off and playing five innings in the field.
-That meant manager Aaron Boone was able to use his team’s preferred nine starters.
-Last year, with so many injuries up and down the roster, the Yankees did not start the same lineup for three consecutive games until the AL Division Series. … Boone said LHP Zack Britton would be his primary closer while Aroldis Chapman is on the COVID-19 injured list.
+Yankees: LeMahieu made his season debut after having COVID-19, leading off and playing five innings in the field. … Manager Aaron Boone said LHP Zack Britton would be his primary closer while Aroldis Chapman is on the COVID-19 injured list.

-Nationals: Carter Kieboom has what manager Dave Martinez described as a “little, slight groin issue” that affects his lateral movement, so Kieboom was in the lineup as the DH instead of at 3B.
+Nationals: Carter Kieboom has what Martinez described as a “little, slight groin issue” that affects his lateral movement, so Kieboom was in the lineup as the DH instead of at 3B.

 UP NEXT

 LHP Patrick Corbin begins his second season of a $140 million, six-year deal with Washington by starting Sunday afternoon against the Yankees, who are expected to go with a mix of relievers.
-Boone would not announce a starting pitcher for Sunday before Saturday’s game, saying: “We’ve got to see what unfolds tonight.”

 More AP baseball: https://apnews.com/MLB and https://twitter.com/AP_Sports